nuitrcs/databases_workshop/sql/createdesign.md

 `speakermap_stats.zip` has two files that appear to be statistics about the quality of the data processing - probably not relevant here.

-`audit.zip` has data on the data processing - shouldn't be needed in a database for analysis
+`audit.zip` (don't need to download) has data on the data processing - shouldn't be needed in a database for analysis

-`hein-daily.zip` (don't download) has: files for speeches (just an ID column and a text column), descriptions (see below), bigram counts by speaker and party, speakermap files that link the speech to the speaker with info about the speaker (see [114_SpeakerMap.txt](../data/114_SpeakerMap.txt)).
+`hein-daily.zip` (don't download) has files for: speeches (just an ID column and a text column: speech\_id, speech), descriptions (see below), bigram counts by speaker and party (speakerid, phrase, count OR party (R, D, or I), phrase, count), speakermap files that link the speech to the speaker with info about the speaker (see [114_SpeakerMap.txt](../data/114_SpeakerMap.txt)).

 description files, which contain details on the raw extractions of metadata about the speeches: